-Cisco and network of partners to help address digital divide in the UK with 5G for rural communities
+Cisco and partners help address digital divide in UK with 5G for rural communities

 UK government funded testbed, 5G RuralFirst, to help the UK take a leading position in 5G, enabling some of the UK’s disconnected, remote and rural communities to be the first to benefit from the technology

 London, UK – Autonomous tractors and farmland drones, digital tools for small businesses and radio to your phones.
 All of which present tremendous opportunity for industry and rural communities in the UK, yet they are hindered by one thing.
 Connectivity.
 More specifically, a lack of secure, reliable mobile connectivity.